ComputerVisionFans/CellNetUML/README.md

 <p align="center">
   <img src="/paperimage/cellnet.png" width="1000" alt="Project work flow">
 </p>
 General Workflow of Proposed Project.
-After Image Flow Cy-tometry (Morphological identification of tumor T-cells in the blood),those  generated  images  can  be  categorized  into  six  typical  classes:lighting artifacts, out of focus cell, debris, contaminated cell, outsideFOV cells and multiple cells concatenated together.
-Using Attention-Net as an automatic detector and segment-or, we can filter out mostartifacts in the images and only keep the morphological characteris-tics of the cell for CellNet classification.
+After Image Flow Cytometry (Morphological identification of tumor T-cells in the blood), those generated images can  be  categorized  into  six  typical  classes: lighting artifacts, out of focus cell, debris, contaminated cell, outside FOV cells and multiple cells concatenated together.
+Using AttentionNet as an automatic detector and segment-or, we can filter out most artifacts in the images and only keep the morphological characteristics of the cell for CellNet classification.

 <img src="paperimage/1.gif" width="50%"><img src="paperimage/2.gif" width="50%">

 ## Results